State Taxes at a Glance – Georgia

 State Income Taxes in Georgia

 The state of Georgia does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (6).
 The tax rates range from between 1.00% to 5.75% for 2019.
 The highest bracket starts at $7,000.

-In addition to the Corporate income tax, Georgia has a Capital Stock Tax assessed on capital of Corporations (including LLCs that have elected to be taxed as Corporations).
-The tax is based on a tax table provided by the Dept of Taxation, and the maximum amount of Capital Stock Tax is $5,000.
+In addition to the corporate income tax, Georgia has a Capital Stock Tax known as a Net Worth Tax assessed on capital of Corporations (including LLCs that have elected to be taxed as Corporations).
+If your corporate assets are less than $100,000, you are exempt.
+The tax is based on a tax table provided by the Dept of Taxation, and the maximum amount of your Net Worth Tax is $5,000.

-Like most states, Georgia has both a local and state sales tax rates.
-Their state sales tax rate is 4.00% and their local sales tax rate is 3.31% (which bring the total average sales tax rate to 7.31%).
+Sales Tax – like most states, Georgia has both a local and state sales tax rates.
+Their state sales tax rate is 4.00% and their local sales tax rate is 3.35% (which bring the total average sales tax rate to 7.35%).

-The average property tax rate for residential property in the state of Georgia is 0.92%.
-Which puts it slightly below the national average of 1.05%.
+Property Taxes in Georgia – the average property tax rate for residential property in the state of Georgia is 0.91%.
+Which puts it slightly below the national average of 1.08%.